ampproject/amp.dev/content/docs/reference/common_attributes.md

 ## heights

 All AMP elements that support the `responsive` layout, also support the `heights` attribute.
-The value of this attribute is a sizes expression based on media expressions, similar to the [img sizes attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) but with two key differences:
+The value of this attribute is a sizes expression based on media expressions, similar to the [sizes attribute on `img` tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) but with two key differences:

  1. The value applies to the height, not the width of the element.
  2. Percent values are allowed.
 A percent value indicates the percent of the element's width.
 For example, a value of `80%` indicates that the height of the element will be 80% of the element's width.

+{% call callout('Note', type='note') %}
 When the `heights` attribute is specified along with `width` and `height`, the `layout` is defaulted to `responsive`.
+{% endcall %}

 Example: